robinsedlaczek/vsts-agent/docs/design/clientcert.md

 You can use `OpenSSL` to get all pre-required certificates format ready easily as long as you have all pieces of information.

-#### Windows
+### Windows

 Windows has a pretty good built-in certificate manger, the `Windows Certificate Manager`, it will make most Windows based application deal with certificate problem easily.
 However, most Linux background application (Git) and technologies (Node.js) won't check the `Windows Certificate Manager`, they just expect all certificates are just a file on disk.
-    1. Export CA certificate from `Trusted CA Store`, use `Base64 Encoding X.509 (.CER)` format.
+    - Export CA certificate from `Trusted CA Store`, use `Base64 Encoding X.509 (.CER)` format.
-    2.

-In short:
-Agent version 2.121.0 or above
   - Pass `--proxyurl`, `--proxyusername` and `--proxypassword` during agent configuration.
     Ex:
     ```